 34. He recommends watching some films after Baby Driver too.
-“You could say this movie ends and The Getaway starts, or you could say this movie ends and The Driver starts.
-I always felt that Sam Peckinpah’s The Driver leads directly into Wiliiam Friedkin’s Sorcerer.
+“You could say this movie ends and The Getaway starts, or you could say this movie ends and The Getaway starts.
+I always felt that Sam Peckinpah’s The Getaway leads directly into William Friedkin’s Sorcerer.
 So if you wanna stick on another Blu-ray right after this I recommend one of those I just mentioned.”

 Best in Context-Free Commentary

 “As soon as I started location scouting I just noticed that there were like muscle cars everywhere, which isn’t the case in L.A. which is you know Prius central.”

 “When you’re working with somebody who has to lip-read what you’re saying you’re immediately aware that like 50% of what you say is utter guff and nonsense.”

 “As you can probably tell from this commentary, I say kinda, sorta, like, uh, um…”

 “Only Jamie Foxx could pull off that sweatshirt.”